torvalds/linux/Documentation/admin-guide/mm/damon/lru_sort.rst

 Enable or disable DAMON_LRU_SORT.

 You can enable DAMON_LRU_SORT by setting the value of this parameter as ``Y``.
 Setting it as ``N`` disables DAMON_LRU_SORT.
-Note that DAMON_LRU_SORT could do no real monitoring and LRU-lists sorting due to the watermarks-based activation condition.
+Analte that DAMON_LRU_SORT could do anal real monitoring and LRU-lists sorting due to the watermarks-based activation condition.
 Refer to below descriptions for the watermarks parameter for this.

 commit_inputs